miyurusankalpa/miyurublog/content/blog/zlt-ipv6-fixes/index.md

   - `newwand.sh` (link)
   - `howtotelnet.txt` (link)

+---

-This took 2 days of research and testing.
+This project took 2 days of research and testing.
 If you found this helpful, consider supporting me via [here](https://donate.stripe.com/00wdR98qH1vR41yfxKbfO01).

 Please add a note about this blog post so I know it’s from here.